 There are several different advantages of the labor-intensive are as follows:

 - Unique Output: Certain industries such as carpet weaving industry are renowned for the product being unique and the weaving being intricate.
 This is the unique selling point that fetches them at a very high price than mass-produced items.

-- Innovation: When human beings are involved, in the production, they can keep track of changing tastes and preferences, and therefore they keep innovating in order to keep up with the times and needs of their consumers.
-Complete mechanization would lose out on such indicators and therefore may lead the industry to a dead-end.
+- Innovation: When human beings are involved, in the production, they can keep track of changing tastes and preferences, and therefore they keep innovating to keep up with the times and needs of their consumers.
+Complete mechanization would lose out on such indicators and, thus, may lead the industry to a dead-end.